 Lastly, ladies, a crossbody bag is a must.

 Anything hanging on your shoulder is an invitation for someone to drive by and swipe it, it happens.
 Crossbody or backpacks are the way to go.
 Read more about my backpacks and anti-theft gear.
+These bags will keep you sane, safe, and all your shit protected.
+Promise!

 Here are some recommended backpacks and day packs to bring along on your trip: